 The Alfa Romeo MiTo is a small supermini with a big slice of Italian style.
 It also offers a wide selection of efficient engines and a lengthy list of options to personalise the car.
-There's even a decent amount of space inside, which can just about fit four adults.
+There's even a decent amount of space inside – it can just about fit four adults.

-The TwinAir petrols and diesels come with a manual gearbox, while the MultiAir petrol is exclusively paired up with a TCT twin-clutch automatic gearbox.
+The TwinAir petrols and diesels come with a manual gearbox, while the MultiAir petrol is exclusively paired up with a TCT twin-clutch automatic.
 The Alfa Romeo MiTo isn’t cheap, though: prices start at just under £15,000 and rise to just under £19,000.